GetSafariTours

 1. Lemala Mpingo Ridge

-Request a room on the far end of the ridge.
-While the walk to the main area is longer, the privacy is unmatched, and you can often spot elephants navigating the slopes right from your private deck bathtub.
+Insider Tip: Request a room on the far end of the ridge.
+The walk to the main lounge is longer, but the privacy is unmatched and you can often spot elephants moving on the slopes from your private deck bathtub.

 Pros & Cons:

-+ Excellent food and service standards (typical of the Lemala brand).
++ Strong food and service standards, typical of Lemala properties.

-- The steep location means a bit of a drive to get down to the river floor for game viewing.
+- Steep position adds a 15 to 20-minute drive down to the river circuit for game viewing.

 2. Tarangire Treetops